dkimhw/launch_school/js_109/js_109_written.md

   * Functions can also mutate their arguments:

-    * This is a function with side effects so not pure
+    * This is a function with side effects - not a pure function

     ```javascript
     function changeFirstElement(array) {